zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 };
 ```

 `ToplevelWrapper` is basically a simple composite component.
-For example, it could have been defined by calling `Feact.createClass()`.
+It could have been defined by calling `Feact.createClass()`.
 Its `render` method just returns the user provided element.
 Since TopLevelWrapper will get wrapped in a `FeactCompositeComponentWrapper`, we don't care what type the user provided element was, `FeactCompositeComponentWrapper` will do the right thing regardless.

 ## Conclusion to part one